nikita-shah/Sudoku/README.md

-App Installers.
-Link to the app for Windows (EXE) : https://www.mediafire.com/file/qtnuhh00jea5hg0/Sudoku-1.0.exe/file
+***App Installer Windows (EXE)***: https://www.mediafire.com/file/qtnuhh00jea5hg0/Sudoku-1.0.exe/file
   - Follow the installer and find the app installed in your program files folder :)

-**This is a java, javafx based application which will load a Sudoku game for you.**
+This is a java, javafx based application which will load a Sudoku game for you.
-  - **build** using** mvn clean install package
+  - **build** using mvn clean install package
   - **run** using mvn clean javafx:run in the "sudoku" directory.

 **Screen shots of the game:**